7 Types of Fishing Reels and Their Functions

 A button on the back toggles the line between free-spool and locked.
 Spin-cast reels, last but not least, contain a drag adjustment mechanism.

 This system effectively allows you to control the resistance a fish encounters when pulling on your line.
-The “drag” on a spin-cast is normally on the side of the reel or near the reel handle.
+The “drag” on a spin-cast is normally on the side of the reel or near the handle.

 Spin-casters, too, have a certain “x-factor.”
 These are most likely the reels the ordinary middle-aged angler began their fishing career.

-4. Surf fishing reels
+4. Surf fishing Reels

 Surf fishing may be done with both bait-casting and spinning reels.
 It all depends on the anglers and the style of fishing they enjoy.